ntnn/vim-diction/README.md

 [source](http://www.merriam-webster.com/dictionary/diction)

-vim-diction parses databases, looks for bad diction and fills the quickfix or location list with explanations and suggestions.
+vim-diction parses databases, looks for bad diction and fills the quickfix or location list with explanations and suggestions on how to improve the text.

 For more information read the documentation `:h diction.txt`.